-Comrade Cachin in the course of his speech further points out a large number of problems arising from these propositions and these for the French Socialist Party and promises that on his return to France he will achieve complete unity on all these theses in the French Socialist Party.
-He also expresses the hope that the French Socialist Party will just as unanimously join them, and that Comrade Longuet will be among the sincere adherents to the new decision others participate in further debate.
+Comrade Cachin in the course of his speech further points out a large number of problems arising from these propositions and theses for the French Socialist Party and promises that on his return to France he will achieve complete unity on all these theses in the French Socialist Party.
+He also expresses the hope that the French Socialist Party will just as unanimously join them, and that Comrade Longuet will be among the sincere adherents to the new decision.